 - Your MAST permit may be suspended if you are six months or behind in child support payments.
 If you have questions about this, please call your DSHS representative or the WSLCB.

-- Office hours are Monday thru Friday from 9 A.M. to 5 P.M. excluding holidays and weekends.
+- Office hours are Monday thru Friday from 9 A.M. to 5 P.M., excluding holidays and weekends.
 We will return all phone calls within 24 hours or the next business day.
 If you call during business hours and get our voicemail, please leave a message, and we will return your phone call as soon as possible.
-We provide online training for many states, and because of this, you could be directed to the voicemail during business hours.
+We provide online training for many states, and because of this, you could be directed to voicemail during business hours.

 Why does WSLCB require SSN?

-Following RCW 74.20A.320, the Division of Child Support (DCS) certifies and requires Washington State Liquor and Cannabis Board the suspension or cancellation of permits of the non-custodial parents are at least six months in arrears on child support payments.
+Following RCW 74.20A.320, the Division of Child Support (DCS) certifies and requires the Washington State Liquor and Cannabis Board the suspension or cancellation of permits of the non-custodial parents are at least six months in arrears on child support payments.
 The WSLCB will invalidate any permits issued to these individuals.

 Please contact the WSLCB for questions or comments.